 The goal of the project is to gather individual unpublished detailed data of all the purchases of land and water rights (1905-1934).
 With the individual data we will be able to assess whether the prices paid were “fair.”
 We will also assess why some farmers and not others were able to organize in sellers’ pools.
-Finally we will test whether the city of L.A. established a purchasing patter of “checkers,” thereby isolating farmers’ properties in order to buy them later at a lower price.
+Finally, we will test whether the city of L.A. established a purchasing pattern of “checkers,” thereby isolating farmers’ properties in order to buy them later at a lower price.

 Requisite Skills and Qualifications: